JohnCremona/CMFs/PostgresSchema.md

 **Validation** for `mf_newspace_portraits`:

 * check that label matches level,weight,char_orbit_index and is unique
-* check that there is a portrait present for every newspace in box where straces is set
+* check that there is a portrait present for every nonempty newspace in box where straces is set

 **Table**`mf_gamma1_portraits`: